Pylons/deform/docs/widget.rst

 When instantiating a new widget, you may specify its requirements by using the ``requirements`` attribute.
 There are two acceptable forms for the specification: two-tuples and dicts.

-The two-tuple form is used by all core Deform widgets and uses the resource registry, taking advantage of its abstraction layer.
+The two-tuple form is used by all core Deform widgets and uses the resource registry.
+The two-tuple form takes advantage of Deform's abstraction layer through the resource registry.

 The dict form bypasses the resource registry.
 The dict form may be easier to implement than the two-tuple form for custom widgets.
+This is especially true if the required resources are tightly coupled to a custom widget.

 .. _two-tuple-widget-requirements: